-CIMBY is a joint program of The Field Museum's Action Science Center and its Youth Conservation Action work (formerly called Calumet Environmental Education Program) and Chicago Public Schools' Service Learning Initiative.
+CIMBY is a joint program of Chicago Public Schools' Civic Engagement and Service Learning Initiative and The Field Museum's Science Action Center and its Youth Conservation Action work (formerly called Calumet Environmental Education Program).
 CIMBY activities help build students' leadership and scientific skills and helps students develop a meaningful relationship with nature.

 The CIMBY Field Trip Model and Ecological Restoration Workdays are made up of three components:

 - Stewardship work is part of an overall site management plan and is done in close coordination with volunteer stewards and land managers.
 Students may collect and spread native seeds in the fall, clear invasive brush with saws and loppers in the winter while staying warm around a brush pile bonfire, and pull garlic mustard by hand in the spring while discovering wildflowers.